Nebula-Software-Systems/Nebula.Caching/docs/documentation/Memcached/CacheRegistration/CacheRegistration.md

 ## Example of a cache registration

-Below you can find an example of what the cache registration could look like in your _Program.cs_ class, having all we discussed in consideration:
+Below you can find an example of what the cache registration could look like in your _Program.cs_ class, having all we discussed in consideration.

+For our cache service registration to properly work, you need to have in your configuration section the connection string where your MemCached service is hosted.
+You need to place it under the configuration key _CacheServiceUrl_, which is where our software will read from to reach your MemCached service.
+Please note that you need to include the port as well on the connection string.

 ```csharp